geunseonkim/rock-paper-scissors-v2/README.md

 - The user can choose between `Rock`, `Paper`, or `Scissors`.
 - The computer randomly selects one as well, and the outcome is determined.
 - Scores are updated automatically.
+- A Reset button resets the scores to 0.
 - A `Dark Mode` feature is included, allowing the user to toggle the theme.

 ## 🌐 Website